DeepLearnXMU/DCCN/README.md

 # DCCN
 The code for "Dynamic Context-guided Capsule Network for Multimodal Machine Translation" in Pytorch.
 This project is based on https://github.com/Waino/OpenNMT-py.
-The context-guided dynamic routing algorithm is implemented in onmt/modules/CapsuleNetwork.py.

 ## Installation
 ```python